 After few mild days, another Northern California summer heat wave on the horizon

-SACRAMENTO — After a short stint of mild and seasonable weather in Northern California, our weather pattern is about to take another hot turn.
+SACRAMENTO — After a short stint of mild and seasonable weather in Northern California, our weather pattern has taken another hot turn.

-Wednesday is the Sacramento Valley's last day in the mid-90s before temperatures heat up into the triple-digits for the next week.
-More major to extreme heat risk is possible through next week as temperatures climb.
+Temperatures began to heat up into the triple-digits Thursday with more heat expected next week.
+More major to extreme heat risk is possible through early next week as temperatures climb.

 The next heat wave